 I'll also do a bit of comparing to other East Asian countries like: Taiwan, Korea and Japan.

-Job hunting advice, talk about food, culture and language
+Job hunting advice, and challenges: food, culture and language

 - Requirements: Usually a 4 year degree & native English speaker, plus either experience, TEFL certification, etc. More on the requirements to teach English in China